markmarijnissen/add-cbs-to-csv/readme.md

 ```

 ### How?
 The CBS regional data contains *.shp files, which define geographic areas (buurt, wijk, gemeente).
-These are defined as a polygon: a list of "Rijksdriehoeksmeting", in meters.
+These regions are stored as a polygon (a list of "Rijksdriehoeksmetingen" in meters).

 This script transforms a decimal GPS-coordinate (e.g. 51.457723, 5.458309) to Rijksdriehoeksmeting and finds the matching region.
 It then extracts the CBS statistics ("Kerncijfers") and adds that to the CSV row.